 Caching Dependencies

 Caching in CircleCI 2.0 lets you reuse the data from expensive fetch operations from previous runs of a job to speed up future runs of that job.
-To cache the contents of my node_modules directory between test runs, I add two new steps surrounding the installation of my NPM dependencies: save_cache and restore_cache.

-• CircleCI 2.0 caches are immutable, so once a cache has been written with a specific key, it cannot be overwritten.
-I use a key that increases in specificity left to right:
+save_cachestep after my dependencies are installed.- CircleCI 2.0 caches are immutable, so once a cache has been written with a specific

-• Prior to installing my dependencies, I can now use restore_cache to look for an existing cache to pre-populate my node_modules.
-By defining multiple keys of decreasing specificity, I increase my chances of a cache hit as cache retrieval is prefix-matched:
+restore_cacheto look for an existing cache to pre-populate mynode_modules.
+By defining multiplekeysof decreasing specificity, I increase my chances of a cache hit as cache retrieval is prefix-matched:- First I look for a full match for the key defined in my

-• Finally, I look for any existing dependency cache.
-Since it will return the latest prefix-matching cache, this still should be better than a full recreation of my node_modules.
+node_modules. - Finally, I look for any existing dependency cache.
+Since it will return the latest prefix-matching cache, this still should be better than a full recreation of my

 It’s possible to also cache the full source code of a project, which may be beneficial for larger projects.
 When project source has been recovered from cache, the checkout step will perform git pull instead of git clone.
-For smaller projects like this one though, git clone is often faster than restore_cache.

 Now the real fun begins: Workflows!